Sudomemo/sudomemo-locales/README.md

 ## Thank You

 If you'd like the link in this section adjusted, reach out to us.
+If your name is missing, please also reach out to us - sometimes it slips between the cracks.

 #### English to Japanese